-- Common rail systems are mainly made up of the supply pump, rail, and injectors.
-There are the following types according to the supply pump used. - A. HP0 Type a.
-Exterior View of Main System Components b.
-Configuration of Main System Components (Example of HP0)
+Common rail systems are mainly made up of the supply pump, rail, and injectors.
+There are the following types according to the supply pump used.

+(1) HP0 Type

-This system is the first common rail system that DENSO commercialized.
+• This system is the first common rail system that DENSO commercialized.
 It uses an HP0 type supply pump and is mounted in large trucks and large buses.